ePages-de/epages-docs/_posts/2016/2016-11-08-kubernetes-worker-components-and-skydns.md

 The fourth part of this blog post series deals with the worker nodes.
 Due to their role it is easier to install worker nodes than master nodes.
-They also need client certificates to connect to the API server.
+Master nodes also need client certificates to connect to the API server.

 ## Certificates